zhangxin00/thermalscope/README.md

 ## Contact

 If there are questions regarding these experiments, please send an email to `zhangxin00@stu.pku.edu.cn`.
+The other code of this paper is available upon request.

 ## How should I cite this work?